TechDataMan/TechDataMan.github.io/_posts/2024-10-11-blog-post-second.md

 2. <a name="ref2">[WELFake dataset for fake news detection in text data](https://zenodo.org/records/4561253)</a>
 3. <a name="ref3">[Classification Metrics | scikit-learn](https://scikit-learn.org/stable/modules/model_evaluation.html#accuracy-score)</a>
 4. <a name="ref4">[Classification Report Metrics | scikit-learn](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.classification_report.html)</a>

+This blog post is part of my [Udacity Data Scientist](https://www.udacity.com/course/data-scientist-nanodegree--nd025) Nanodegree program.
+If you are interested in the evaluation (Jupyter Notebook) you can find it on [Github](https://github.com/TechDataMan/FakeNews).